 The IELTS – or the International English Language Test System – tests your English-language abilities (writing, listening, speaking, and reading) on a scale of 1.00–9.00.
 The minimum IELTS score requirement refers to which Overall Band Score you received, which is your combined average score.
 Read more about IELTS.Book IELTS

 StudyPortals Tip: The UK government has confirmed new English-language testing requirements for visa and immigration purposes.
 Learn more

-If English is not your first language, you must have one of the following qualifications as evidence of your spoken and written English:
+All applicants must have one of the following qualifications as evidence of their English language ability:

-StudyPortals Tip: Students can search online for independent or external scholarships Students can that can help fund their studies.
+StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.